 8. Reduce the heat and let it simmer for about one hour.
 If you are doing a single portion you might try half an hour.
 Until it is cooked thoroughly.

-When cooked, place cooked contents into a blender.
+When cooked, place cooked contents into a blender along with the juice (not the boiling water).

 The finished product.
 ENJOY!